(Japanese, active 1711–1736)

 Painting only: 91.7 x 46 cm (36 1/8 x 18 1/8 in.); Including mounting: 170.2 x 67.3 cm (67 x 26 1/2 in.)

 Worcester R. Warner Collection 1917.97

-Kaigetsudo Doshin was one of five painters in a studio operating under Kaigetsudo Ando in the Asakusa area of Edo, today's Tokyo.
-Doshin, like the other members of the studio, adhered closely to Ando's style, as well as his specialization, portraits of high-ranking courtesans of the Yoshiwara district like this one.
-The paintings feature strong ink delineation of the subject's twisting form and bold patterns in the kimono, as well as the absence of any sort of setting.
-Unlike his master, who focused exclusively on painting, Doshin also produced woodblock prints.
-Production faltered after Ando was exiled in 1714 for his involvement in a scandal.
+Kaigetsudō Doshin was one of five painters in a studio operating under Kaigetsudō Ando (about 1671–1743) in the Asakusa area of Edo (now Tokyo).
+The workshop specialized in portraits, like this one, of high-ranking courtesans of the Yoshiwara district.
+Characteristic of those works, this painting features strong ink delineation of the subject’s twisting form and bold patterns in the kimono, as well as the absence of any sort of setting.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email firstname.lastname@example.org.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 Request a digital file from Image Services that is not available through CC0, a detail image, or any image with a color bar.
 If you have questions about requesting an image, please email email@example.com.